octo-technology/OpenTezos/docs/ligo/language-basics.md

 //TODO revoir definition map .. pas clair

-Maps are a data structure which associates, values of the same type to values of the same type.
+Maps are a data structure which associates a value to a key.
+All keys have the same type and all values have the same type.
 The former are called key and, the latter values.
 Together they make up a binding.
 An additional requirement is that the type of the keys must be comparable,